Emotional Issues May Impact Heart Health + How To Help, According To An Integrative Cardiologist

 - The label of the feeling as anger, sadness, grief, etc.

-Once this ability to notice is developed through practice, we can then ignore the stories and labels and focus entirely on the felt-sense.
+Once this ability to detect is developed through practice, we can then ignore the stories and labels and focus entirely on the felt-sense.

 3. Let go.